0abc/0abc-a23/readme.md

 * all factions have cavalry stables (village) and siege workshops (town); most have separate economic docks (village) and military shipyards (town); many have elephant stables (city)

 ### Units
-* all units are bribable (vision sharing), excluding fauna
+* all units are bribable (vision sharing), except for fauna
 * fauna is no longer visible in fog
 * female citizens renamed to women; they can no longer build or repair
 * cavalry can no longer gather resources